Yogehi/yogehi.github.io/cves.markdown

 ## CVE-2021-25367

-Some versions of Samsung Notes Android application can be abused to access local files without permission.
+Some versions of Samsung Notes Android application could have been abused to access local files without permission.

 ### References